'It's getting worse': how the COVID-19 pandemic affected immigration in the United States

 The ICE announcement prohibiting foreign students from attending only online courses in the US caught many by surprise after the agency provided greater flexibility in training during the spring quarantine.

-“I was in shock,” says Valeria Mendiola, a student at Harvard University.
-“We plan our life depending on specific circumstances, we make every effort to get here, and suddenly all this happens literally halfway to the goal.”
+“I was shocked,” says Valeria Mendiola, a student at Harvard University.
+“We plan our life depending on the specific circumstances, make every effort to get here, and suddenly all this happens literally halfway to the goal.”

 Visa requirements for students have always been strict, so it was not allowed to come to the USA to take online courses.
 According to the rules, which officials say are designed to provide maximum flexibility, students may remain at universities offering online classes, but they will not be allowed to do so and remain in the United States.

-“If the university is not going to open or plans to conduct 100% of the classes online, then the students will not be in the USA for study,” said Ken Cucinelli, acting deputy head of the Department of Homeland Security.
+“If the university is not going to open or plans to conduct 100% of its classes online, then the students will not be in the US to study,” said Ken Cucinelli, acting deputy head of the Department of Homeland Security.